‘A hell of a bang’: Passenger ferry sinks in Bay of Islands after collision with launch; skipper critically hurt

 “That would’ve been a different story,” he said.

-A St John spokesperson said the skipper had sustained serious head wounds but the greatest concern was for his spine.
+A St John spokesperson said the skipper had suffered serious head wounds but the greatest concern was for his spine.
 Fortunately, two doctors on the scene were able to stabilise him almost immediately.

 The skipper was in critical condition when flown to Middlemore Hospital.